 He has a couple of others.
 One where he does a nollie heelflip on flat and one where he does a nollie kickflip.
 I still can’t pop them like that.
 It’s unbelievable.
 I wanted to replicate that as a kid, actually.
 To film stuff as good as that.
 Now, I’m 29 and I’ve realised I’m never going to be able to nollie flip like that in a line.
 It’s waist height and absolutely amazing.

 He’s skating quite dry-looking spots desert spots, where there probably wasn’t a shop for ten miles, but makes it feel like something.
 The skating completely changes the way you see it.

-You had a similar technique for back threes too.
+You had a similar technique for backside 360s too.

-So the premise of this interview was that I asked you to choose skaters or video parts you’re drawn to for the lines or to cherrypick individual lines.
-It was pretty amusing when you came back with a bunch of specifics and just wrote “Suciu.” amongst them.
+The premise of this interview was that I asked you to choose skaters or video parts you’re drawn to for their lines or to cherrypick individual lines.
+I was pretty amused when you came back with a bunch of specifics and just wrote “Suciu.” amongst them.
 Was it too hard to choose one example or are you just such a fan of Mark’s skating in general?

 In Verso there’s a line at Milan Station where he does a trick, fakie flips back up the block and switch heelflips over a bin.
 At the time of watching it I was like:

 “That was pretty good.
 The fakie flip up a big ledge was sick.”

 “Oh, he’s going to switch back tail this ledge.
 Just carrying on, on the off chance.”